-MagicGate is a copyright protection technology that complies with the standards set by SDMI (Secure Digital Music Initiative, an organization working to draw up industry standard specifications in order to protect copyrights of digital music).

-The Place Indicates the copyright protection system devised by Sony.
+- MagicGate is a copyright protection technology that complies with the standards set by SDMI (Secure Digital Music Initiative, an organization working to draw up industry standard specifications in order to protect copyrights of digital music). - The 🚔 logo indicates the copyright protection system devised by Sony.
 It is not meant to guarantee compatibility with other media.